Program Assistant Visa Sponsorship Jobs in North Carolina

 Which companies and institutions sponsor visas for program assistants in North Carolina?

 Universities and research institutions are among the most active sponsors for program assistant roles in North Carolina.
-Duke University, UNC-Chapel Hill, NC State University, and Wake Forest University have histories of sponsoring H-1B and other work visas for qualified staff.
+Duke University, UNC-Chapel Hill, NC State University, and Wake Forest University have histories of sponsoring H-1B visa and other work visas for qualified staff.
 Large healthcare systems like Duke Health and Atrium Health, as well as federal contractors in the Research Triangle Park area, also sponsor program assistants in administrative and research support capacities.

 Which visa types are most common for program assistant roles in North Carolina?

 The H-1B is the most common visa for program assistants in North Carolina when the role qualifies as a specialty occupation, typically requiring a relevant bachelor's degree.
-University-affiliated positions may also be sponsored through the J-1 exchange visitor visa.
-Some research-focused roles at academic institutions qualify for TN status if the candidate is Canadian or Mexican.
+University-affiliated positions may also be sponsored through the J-1 visa exchange visitor visa.
+Some research-focused roles at academic institutions qualify for TN visa status if the candidate is Canadian or Mexican.
 Eligibility depends on the specific duties, employer type, and the applicant's academic background.

 Which cities in North Carolina have the most program assistant sponsorship jobs?